mwbowers/mwbowers.github.io/concepts/background/ibmi-fixed-types.md

 The same is true for decimal values, if the *universe* of values allowed for a field was known in advance to be small, Developers knew that indicating to the compiler to *pack* this values, would significantly reduce memory space.

 ## Memory Mapping
-Input records entered into the Terminal was transmitted to the IBM i using a *serial* protocol.
-This is *similar* how Today's Browser request is sent to the *Web Server* using TCP/IP.
+Input records entered into the Terminal were transmitted to the IBM i using a *serial* protocol.
+This is *similar* how today's Browser request is sent to the *Web Server* using TCP/IP.
 The IBM i Developer would constantly *think* of data-blocks as data serialized into a *packet* or *Memory Buffer*.

 If the Developer was *conscious* of how data was laid out into *Memory Buffer*, some very interesting techniques were used, among them: